-Use the deployment assistant for initial configuration, and when adding to an existing deployment.
-You can import an existing configuration when adding new racks or components.
+Use the deployment assistant for initial configuration, and when modifying or adding to an existing deployment.
+You can import an existing configuration when adding new components or modifying an existing deployment.

 Have the following available before running the deployment assistant: